Hiking Mount Washington

 Check out “The Ultimate Beginners Guide to Hiking” by Hobby Help to start your voyage up Mount Washington!

-Hiking Mount Washington is NOT an easy task.
+Hiking Mt.
+Washington is NOT an easy task.
 Please make sure you are well prepared and educated about what is in store for you.
 There is the option of taking a One Way Cog Railway Train Ride down or up the mountain in the months that we are operating.

 There are two main trails for hiking Mount Washington on the west side of the mountain – the Jewell Trail (easier, but longer) and the Ammonoosuc Ravine Trail (harder, but shorter).
 Each trail takes the average hiker around 5 hours one way to hike up or hike down Mount Washington.
 Remember, you are hiking at your own risk, so BE PREPARED!
 Trail maps, guide books & other hiking essentials are available for sale in our Marshfield Station Gift Shop.